ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning/README.md

 ## Baseline implementation using SVM
 This is a replication of the work from this [paper](https://arxiv.org/pdf/1409.2195).
 I implemented the baseline for predicting health risks such as: obesity rate and overweight rate by analyzing the tweet data.
 [Scikit Learn SVM](http://scikit-learn.org/stable/modules/svm.html) has been used for classification tasks.
 In order to run the project using Python, user has to install scikit learn and nltk.
 But using the Dockerfile is more convenient as it takes care of the dependencies.

+The folder ``data`` contains all the models that were trained with SVM.
+The file ``main.py`` contains all the relevant codes to train and test using SVM.
+The ``result`` folder has the top weighted features which SVM learns during the training phase for both classes.

 ### **Tested Environment**
 ```